Locations:

 When To Call the Doctor

-When should I see my healthcare provider?
+When should I call my healthcare provider?

-• Blood that soaks through your incision bandage.
+• Blood that soaks through your incision bandage

-• Coughing up excessive mucus or discolored mucus.
+• Coughing up excessive mucus or discolored mucus

-• Fever.
+• Fever

-• Nausea or vomiting.
+• Nausea or vomiting

-• Pain that medication doesn’t help.
+• Pain that medication doesn’t help

-Call 911 immediately if you:
+Call 911 or go to the nearest emergency room if you:

 Additional Common Questions